Introduction: Artsy Poster

 When all the pictures are printed, you need to tape them together.

 You don’t have to cut every cut mark slice of the paper, cut just a few so taping is easier.
-I used X-acto knife to cut the papers precisely.
+I used an X-acto-style knife to cut the papers precisely.
 Take your time in taping, the more accurate you do this step, the easier it is to trace in a later step!

 Step 7: Tracing